Apres-Ski/.github/profile/README.md

 If you would like to see Après-Ski in action.
 Please follow [this link]() and select a pre-made user.
 <br>
 <br>
-Keep reading for more about our Teams and Stretch-Techs...
+Keep reading for more about our Teams and Stretch-techs...

 ---